Geleta116/Geleta116/README.md

 - 🔭 I’m currently working on competitive programming and web development
-- 🌱 I’m currently learning software engineerign at AAIT
+- 🌱 I’m currently learning software engineering at AAIT
 - ⚡ I would like to advance my skills on competitive programming, web and mobile development and I would also like to pursue AI